idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step09_mat_props.md

 # Step 9: Develop a Material Object

 In this step, the basic components of the `Material` class will be presented.
-To demonstrate its use, a new `MooseObject` will be developed that provides the values for permeability and viscosity needed by the `DarcyPressure` class.
+To demonstrate its use, a new `MooseObject` that provides the values for permeability and viscosity needed by the `DarcyPressure` class will be developed.
 A test for this new object shall be written in accordance with the procedures outlined in the [previous step](getting_started/examples_and_tutorials/tutorial01_app_development/step08_test_harness.md).
 In addition, any input files which create `DarcyPressure` objects will be need to be modified.

 ## Material Objects